 In order to transport grapes, they need to be ripe and healthy.
-Grapes won’t continue to ripen after they are harvested, so they need to be picked at just the right time.
-Before transport, grapes need to:
+Grapes won’t continue to ripen after they are harvested, so they must be picked at just the right time.

 Although pallet bins are a popular choice because of the low cost, there are many other options for shipping bulk grapes to a juice maker or winemaker, like: